GrantMeStrength/Bat-and-Ball-and-Dial/README.md

-# Bat and Ball - AKA MyMonoGame4
+# Bat and Ball (and Dial)

-A simple UWP app written using MonoGame, that demonstrates a pong-like game using the Microsoft Dial.
+A simple UWP app written using MonoGame, that demonstrates a pong-like game using the Microsoft Dial as a controller.

-Only tested on a Surface Book.
+Only tested on a Surface Book so far.